Welcome to the RWY User Guide!

 For this reason, it is important to download the maps you require for your flight because once airborne, you may not have reliable access to a 3G/4G network (despite how good these networks are in Australia).
 Wireless networks are good, but they are not perfect.
 When you have downloaded the maps to your device then they can be accessed any time without the need for an internet connection.
 Think of this as preflighting your device.

-For more information on how to download maps and other data see the Downloads section in the Menu Options chapter.
+For more information on how to download maps and other data, see the Downloads section on the Settings Page.

 The chapter on EFB Safety contains information on other issues of which to be wary when using EFBs in flight.